-3.1 Default Compilers GCC 5.1 and Compilers GCC 4.9 and gfortran 4.9
+3.1 Compilers - modified GCC, unmodified GCC and gfortran

-- GCC 5.1.
-Except of the c-routines of ccx, the modified GCC 5.1 (GNU compiler collection) which is installed together with Xcode is considered as the default compiler for the compilation of c-routines (cf. Section 5.1 for the installation of Xcode and details concerning the version and installation path of GCC 5.1).
-GCC 5.1 includes versions 5.1 of the individual compilers: gcc (GNU c-compiler), g++ and clang. - GCC 4.9 for compilation of ccx.
-GCC 4.9 from Section 2.2.3 includes versions 4.9 of the individual compilers: gcc (GNU c-compiler), g++ and clang.
-The aforementioned g++ will be applied in Section 7.1 for the compilation of the c-routines of ccx.
-GCC 4.9 will be installed in Section 5.2 below.
-Furthermore, details concerning the version and installation path of GCC 4.9 are given in the aforementioned Section 5.2. - 4.9.0 for compilation of Fortran-routines.
-The Fortran compiler: "gfortran" will be installed in Section 5.3 and is considered as the default compiler for the compilation of the Fortran-routines of ccx and ARPACK (cf. Section 5.3 for details concerning the version and installation path of gfortran).
+- Modified GCC.
+The modified GCC (GNU compiler collection) is installed together with Xcode and is the default compiler for the compilation of c-routines (cf. Section 5.1 for the installation of Xcode and details concerning the version and installation path of the modified GCC).
+The modified GCC includes associated versions of the individual compilers gcc (GNU c-compiler), g++ and clang.
+Except of the c-routines of ccx, the modified GCC will be applied for the compilation of c-routines. - Unmodified GCC for compilation of c-routines of ccx.
+The unmodified GCC will be installed in Section 5.2 below and includes associated versions of the individual compilers: gcc (GNU c-compiler), g++ and clang (cf. Section 5.2 for details concerning the version and installation path of the unmodified GCC).
+The unmodified gcc will be applied in Section 7.1 for the compilation of the c-routines of ccx. - gfortran for compilation of Fortran-routines.
+The Fortran compiler: "gfortran" will be installed in Section 5.3 and is the default compiler for the compilation of the Fortran-routines of ccx and ARPACK (cf. Section 5.3 for details concerning the version and installation path of gfortran).